MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 1. The client starts the connection to the public IP address of the Azure Application Gateway:
    - Source IP address: ClientPIP
    - Destination IP address: AppGwPIP
-2. The Application Gateway instance that receives the request stops the connection from the client, and establishes a new connection with one of the back ends.
+2. The request to the Application Gateway public IP is distributed to a back-end instance of the gateway, in this case 192.168.200.7.
+The Application Gateway instance that receives the request stops the connection from the client, and establishes a new connection with one of the back ends.
 The back end sees the Application Gateway instance as the source IP address.
 The Application Gateway inserts an *X-Forwarded-For* HTTP header with the original client IP address.
    - Source IP address: 192.168.200.7 (the private IP address of the Application Gateway instance)
    - Destination IP address: 192.168.1.4
    - X-Forwarded-For header: ClientPIP